MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex8_Workbooks.md

 23. Select **Add**, then **Add query**.

-Enter the following KQL for the query:
+Enter the following KQL command for the query:

 SecurityEvent